HACHIMI: Scalable and Controllable Student Persona Generation via Orchestrated Agents: Results

 Across regions, human--agent cohort correlations are decisively above chance for most constructs.
 Math-related and curiosity / growth constructs usually exceed $0.6$ and often exceed $0.8$: \texttt{MATHEFF} stays at $r > 0.95$ across all five regions, and \texttt{CURIOAGR} is similarly high ($r \gtrsim 0.85$).
 At a broad level, the correlations exhibit a tiered profile: very strong for math and curiosity-related constructs, moderate for classroom climate and belonging, and weak or negative for several well-being and workload indicators.
 This closely mirrors the CEPS pattern in \S~\ref{sec:rq2-results}, suggesting that the same \textit{fidelity gradient} persists across datasets rather than being specific to one survey source.

-At the same time, PISA makes the cross-regional structure more explicit.
-Math engagement and efficacy constructs show strong positive alignment in all regions (mostly $r > 0.7$), indicating that agents preserve the cohort ordering both \emph{within} regions and \emph{across} regions over the same 16 gender $\times$ academic-achievement $\times$ risk cohorts.
-Curiosity / growth constructs are also positively aligned everywhere, although somewhat lower in East Asia and Southern Europe than in Latin America and the Middle East.
+At the same time, PISA makes cross-regional structure more explicit.
+Math engagement and efficacy constructs show strong alignment in all regions (mostly $r > 0.7$), indicating that agents preserve the cohort ordering both \emph{within} regions and \emph{across} regions over the same 16 gender $\times$ academic-achievement $\times$ risk cohorts.
+Curiosity / growth constructs are aligned everywhere, although somewhat lower in East Asia and Southern Europe than in Latin America and the Middle East.
 By contrast, mental-health indices cluster around $r \approx 0$, workload and work--home balance variables are systematically negative, and some classroom-exposure constructs even flip sign across regions.

 Figure~\ref{fig:pisa-region-box} summarizes these regional distributions, while full per-construct results are reported in Appendix~\ref{app:pisa-results}.
-Overall, the PISA 2022 analysis supports \textbf{RQ3}: agent-based personas reproduce a stable cross-regional structure, with \textbf{high and robust alignment on math-related and curiosity constructs}, but much weaker alignment on latent well-being, workload, and some classroom-exposure variables.
+Overall, the PISA 2022 analysis supports \textbf{RQ3}: agent-based personas reproduce a stable cross-regional structure, with \textbf{strong alignment on math-related and curiosity constructs}, but much weaker alignment on latent well-being, workload, and some classroom-exposure variables.